 Prior to joining Canaan, Michael served as an Associate in technology investment banking at ThinkEquity.
 While at ThinkEquity, Michael advised on and executed over 20 strategic and financing transactions for leaders in the technology sector including OpenTable, SuccessFactors, Xoom, On2 Technologies, SigmaTel and DG FastChannel.

 Ankur has over 12 years of experience as an investor, strategy consultant and operational executive.
-Prior to joining Blumberg Capital, Ankur did strategy consulting for Accenture specializing in IT strategy.
+He is currently the Vice President of Nexus Venture Partners.
+Prior to this, he was the VP at Blumberg Capital.
+Before Blumberg Capital, Ankur did strategy consulting for Accenture specializing in IT strategy.
 Ankur has also worked at many small and large technology companies.
 Ankur worked at Softaware Networks when it was acquired by Digital Island in 2000 and at Andiamo Systems when it was acquired by Cisco in 2004.

 Ankur earned a B.S. in Computer Science and Engineering from IIT Delhi, an M.S. in Computer Science from UCLA, and an MBA in Management from the Wharton School, where he graduated as a Palmer Scholar.
 Ankur is also a co-inventor for five technology patents.